evals · coding agents · evaluation note

 Coding-agent quality is hard to judge from one successful task.
 The useful question is whether a setup keeps working across providers, prompts, tool formats, and repeated runs.

-The lab shape is layered: contract tests for provider transforms and tool-call parsing, smoke tests for quick provider validation, and heavier end-to-end tasks for real-world bug-fix behavior.
+The evaluation stack has three layers: contract tests for provider transforms and tool-call parsing, smoke tests for quick provider checks, and heavier end-to-end tasks against real bug-fix work.

 Metrics such as pass@k, pass^k, and flakiness help separate capability from reliability.
 A model that sometimes solves a task is different from a model that solves it consistently.

 The useful habit is measuring agent behavior before trusting it for larger automation.
-A small eval stack cannot prove a model is safe, but it can catch broken provider transforms, brittle tool-call handling, and regressions that would otherwise surface during real work.
+A small eval stack cannot prove a model is safe, but it can catch broken provider transforms, brittle tool-call handling, and regressions that would otherwise show up during real work.